 In the event that you're generating controls without any alternative content (such as a

-<button> which simply includes an icon ), you should certainly always ensure alternative web content to find out the function of the control, to make sure that it is going to make good sense to operators of assistive modern technologies.
+<button> which simply includes an icon ), you should certainly always ensure alternative web content to find out the function of the control, to make sure that it is going to make a good sense to the operators of assistive modern technologies.
 In this particular situation, you could possibly add an

 aria-label attribute on the control itself.